Areas of Research/Interest

 Biosphere 2: 50-55Higham, J.P., Amann, A.L., Bryer, M.A.H., Thompson, N.A. & Winters, S. 2013.
 Review of “The Evolution of Primate Societies” (Eds.
 John C. Mitani, Josep Call, Peter M. Kappeler, Ryne A. Palombit & Joan B. Silk).

 International Journal of Primatology 34: 1298-1303Higham, J.P.
 2011.
 Review of “The Japanese Macaques” (Eds., Naofumi, N., Nakamichi, N. & Sugiura, H.).

 International Journal of Primatology 32: 1033-1036Semple, S., Higham, J.P., MacLarnon, A., Ross, C. & Lehmann, J. 2010.
 Comment on ‘Pan Thanatology’.

 Current Biology http://www.cell.com/current-biology/comments/S0960-9822(10)00145-4Wiseman, R., Warren, Y., Nicholas, A., MacKenzie, M., & Higham, J.P.
 2008.
 A GIS habitat map for the Kagwene Gorilla Sanctuary, Cameroon.

 Gorilla Journal 37: 12-14

-A number of new and exciting projects are starting to develop, and I have agreed to guest edit a special issue of Hormones and Behavior on “Field endocrinology of nonhuman and human primates”.
-Check out our new website for our latest news!
+A number of new and exciting projects are starting to develop, and I have agreed to coguest edit (with Jim Roney, UC Santa Barbara) a special issue of Hormones and Behavior on “Field endocrinology of nonhuman primates and humans”.
+Check out our website for our latest news!